KDE/kdeconnect-meta/protocol.md

     **`range`**: Unrestricted

     A request to set the track position (ms).
+Note the capital S.

 * `setShuffle`: [**`Boolean`**](#boolean)